-The main downsides are its price tag, which is a bit steeper than most, and for some, the pompom.
+Some of our test team wished this hat came without a pompom.
 Though many of the top women's winter caps have pompoms, and we are by no means against them as a style choice, it does impact the overall versatility.
 The Carhartt Lookout is not typically a hat you'd want to wear under a helmet or during any serious physical activity.
 Carhartt does offer a few different styles (without poms), which might be better suited to your needs.

-The Durio Knit snags our award thanks to its cozy fleece lining and its stretchy, versatile design.
-This hat comes in tons of color options, and most importantly, it boasts a reasonable price tag.
+The Durio Knit nabs this award thanks to its cozy fleece lining and its stretchy, versatile design.
+It comes in tons of color options, and most importantly, it boasts a reasonable price tag.
 Additionally, its lining adds extra warmth that the slouchy style knit caps sometimes lack.
 The Durio has the best of both worlds — the stylish look of an oversized, cable-knit beanie and the warmth that a traditional fleece cap provides.
 We also liked how stretchy it was, allowing it to fit on all head sizes.
-For the price, it's hard to find a hat as cozy, comfortable, and easy to wear as the Durio — we almost forgot it was on when wearing it!
+For the price, it's hard to find a hat as cozy, comfortable, and easy to wear — we almost forgot it was on when wearing it!

-If you're in the market for a cold-weather running hat, a ski touring cap, or a thin winter hat to wear under a helmet, the Smartwool Merino Sport 150 might be for you.
+If you're in the market for a cold-weather running hat, a ski touring cap, or a thin winter hat to wear under a helmet, the Smartwool Merino Sport 150 is the ticket.
 This hat is slim yet comfortable; it has a tighter band across the bottom that holds it in place and fits our small-headed lead tester perfectly (with plenty of space for those with larger heads).
 We love that this cap is made from 100% wool but is as soft as any hat in this review.
-It also caused no itchiness at all and was extremely breathable on sweaty runs and bike rides.
+Wearing it when exercising caused no itchiness and was extremely breathable on sweaty runs and bike rides.
 Additionally, this hat comes with reflective decals for extra visibility.
 There was very little about this hat that we didn't like.

 For some, this hat may lack versatility because it is so sporty in its aesthetic.
 We found that though we loved wearing the Smartwool Merino Sport when exercising, it wasn't the first one we reached for when heading out on the town.

 This thick, cozy hat provides some serious comfort against cold weather.
-The OZero Knit has a thermal knit outer layer and a cozy warm, polar fleece lining that provides a warm barrier for cold winds.
+The OZero Knit has a thermal knit outer layer and a cozy warm, polar fleece lining that provides an impressive barrier against cold winds.
 This hat was the coziest, warmest hat we reviewed by a longshot.
-The OZero has a roll-up option that adds extra warmth and makes it adjustable, which accomodates different head sizes.
+The OZero has a roll-up option that adds extra warmth and adjustable, accommodating different head sizes.
 It's reasonably priced and comes in a variety of colors, which is a bonus.
-Our testers were fans of the hat's overall design, too, as it was both stylish and functional.
+Our testers were also fans of the hat's overall design, as it was both stylish and functional.
 The OZero is a classic hat for skiing and other winter activities.

 Because it is so thick and cozy, the OZero is also quite bulky.
 This hat may be a bit too thick and cozy for some applications.
-For those who live in cold environments, the bulkiness won't feel like overkill, but as an accent piece for those who live in moderate climates, it could feel a little too cozy and warm.
+For those who live in cold environments, the bulkiness won't feel like overkill, but it could feel a little too cozy and warm as an accent piece for those who live in moderate climates.

 The FURTALK Faux Fur was a bit too tight around the bottom, though we found it to stretch out a little bit throughout our testing period.
 Also, the acrylic knit material felt slightly itchy after wearing it for a few hours, especially when sweating.
 This was not our favorite option for exercising.

 The C.C.
 Exclusives Leopard is one of the softest hats we wore during this review.
 It's made from a combination of viscose, nylon, and acrylic materials, which gives it an extremely soft, fuzzy feel.
-The most notable feature that sets the C.C.
-Exclusives apart from the rest of the bunch is its leopard print pattern.
+If you're feeling feisty, the leopard print pattern on this cap may be appealing.
 We tested the classic gold and black color combo, but the hat comes in various other color options.
-If you are looking to add some cozy pizzazz to your cold-weather outfit, this hat is for you.
+If you want to add some cozy pizzazz to your cold-weather outfit, this hat is for you.